Certifiable Lower Bounds of Wigner Negativity Volume and Non-Gaussian Entanglement with Conditional Displacement Gates: Theoretical Results

-\end{theorem} Although an equal bipartition was assumed, Theorem~\ref{thm:ent} can be trivially extended to an unequal bipartition $M_A > M_B$ by first performing a partial trace over $M_A-M_B$ modes in $\vec{a}_{A}$.
+\end{theorem} Although an equal bipartition was assumed, Theorem~\ref{thm:ent} can be easily extended to an unequal bipartition $M_A > M_B$ by first performing a partial trace over $M_A-M_B$ modes in $\vec{a}_{A}$.

-The two negativities were previously shown to be equivalent for a family of highly-symmetric pure states \cite{NegativeEnt1}, while the nonnegativity of the reduced Wigner function over a collective mode was known for general product states in the context of quantum convolutions \cite{Bochner2,Quantum-CLT}, and later extended to separable states via convexity \cite{TsirelsonEntanglement}.
-Theorem~\ref{thm:ent} thus subsumes the previous results about product and separable states \cite{Bochner2,Quantum-CLT,TsirelsonEntanglement}, while Hudson's theorem and a restriction to highly-symmetric pure states imply the result by \citet{NegativeEnt1} (see Appendix~\ref{apd:s-wave}).
+The two negativities were previously shown to be equivalent for a family of highly symmetric pure states \cite{NegativeEnt1}, while the non-negativity of the reduced Wigner function over a collective mode was known for general product states in the context of quantum convolutions \cite{Bochner2,Quantum-CLT}, and later extended to separable states via convexity \cite{TsirelsonEntanglement}.
+Theorem~\ref{thm:ent} thus subsumes the previous results about product and separable states \cite{Bochner2,Quantum-CLT,TsirelsonEntanglement}, while it is proven in Sec.~S2 of the Supplemental Material \cite{supplementaryMaterial} that Hudson's theorem and a restriction to highly symmetric pure states recover the result in Ref.~\cite{NegativeEnt1}.

-The preceding theorems imply the following corollary. \begin{corollary} \textbf{Certifiable Lower Bounds of Non-Gaussian Entanglement.} Consider the equal bipartition of the $M$ total modes into $\vec{a}_{A}$ and $\vec{a}_{B}$.
+The preceding theorems imply the following corollary. \begin{corollary}\textbf{Certifiable lower bound of non-Gaussian entanglement.} Consider the equal bipartition of the $M$ total modes into $\vec{a}_{A}$ and $\vec{a}_{B}$.
 Choose some pairs of phase-space points $\Xi = \{(\vec{\xi}_k^A,\vec{\xi}_k^B)\}_{k=1}^N$, where every pair is symplectically related as

 by the same $\Lambda$ for all $k$ such that $\Lambda^\dag \spmqty{\mathbbm{1}&0\\0&-\mathbbm{1}}\Lambda = \spmqty{\mathbbm{1}&0\\0&-\mathbbm{1}}$.
 Then, define the matrix $\mathbf{C}_2(\rho,\Xi)$ with elements